titanturtles/titanturtles.github.io/index.md

 We are Cybersecurity competition team TitanTurtles.
 Our main competition is [CyberPatriot](https://www.uscyberpatriot.org/).
 We also participate in [picoCTF](https://picoctf.org/) annual competition, [eCitadel](https://ecitadel.org) competition and [Reply Challenge](https://challenges.reply.com/tamtamy/challenges/category/cybersecurity#home).

-Our team members are Middle school and High school students.
+Our team members are all Middle school and High school students.
 We are located at Portland, Oregon.
 We are associated with Sunshine Elite Education.
-We welcome all middle school and high school students who are interested in learning computer and internet.
+We welcome all middle school and high school students who are interested in learning about computers and the internet.
 We are also partnered with the Westview Cybersecurity club: [westview.titanturtles.org](https://westview.titanturtles.org)

 In the CyberPatriot competition, our team won the <code style="color : gold">Oregon State Championship</code> in the High School Open Division Platinum Tier —the top tier— for five consecutive seasons: 2021–2022 (CPXIV), 2022–2023 (CPXV), 2023–2024 (CPXVI), 2024–2025 (CP17), and 2025-2026 (CP18).